 How does DNS work?

 When you visit a domain such as dyn.com, your computer follows a series of steps to turn the human-readable web address into a machine-readable IP address.
-This happens every time you use a domain name, whether you are viewing websites, sending email or listening to Internet radio stations like Pandora.
+This happens every time you use a domain name, whether you are viewing websites, sending email or listening to internet radio stations such as Pandora.

 Step 1: Request information

-The process begins when you ask your computer to resolve a hostname, such as visiting http://dyn.com.
-The first place your computer looks is its local DNS cache, which stores information that your computer has recently retrieved.
+The process begins when you ask your computer to resolve a hostname, such as visiting https://dyn.com.
+The first place your computer looks for the corresponding IP address is its local DNS cache, which stores information that your computer has recently retrieved.

 If your computer doesn’t already know the answer, it needs to perform a DNS query to find out.